-The Expected Amount Available Reminder of ConPlan is an estimate of the funds expected to be received over the remaining two years of the Consolidated Plan.
-Estimates were calculated using the estimated funding to be received during the third year of the Consolidated Plan plus expected program income.
+The Expected Amount Available Reminder of ConPlan is an estimate of the funds expected to be received over the remaining one years of the Consolidated Plan.
+Estimates were calculated using the estimated funding to be received during the fourth year of the Consolidated Plan plus expected program income.

-The CDBG program income total includes an estimated \$725K in revolving loans funds received through economic development activities plus an additional \$1.637m in general program income.
-It is estimated that a similar amount of revolving loan funds will be received over the remaining two years and this is included in the Expected Amount Available Reminder of ConPlan total.
+The CDBG program income total includes an estimated \$725K in revolving loans funds received through economic development activities plus an additional \$50K in general program income.
+It is estimated that a similar amount of revolving loan funds will be received over the remaining year and this is included in the Expected Amount Available Reminder of ConPlan total.